What do you think that you can do to convert normal 10.1's into scorching 10.9's? Read on, some of these might be of help to you.

 Are you shooting with a variable amount of cant?
 If you are, then you will be achieving a variable group placement.

-The way to achieve more 10.9s is to ensure that your concentration and attention to the finest detail is at its highest for every shot.
+The way to achieve more 10.9s is to ensure that your concentration and attention to the finest detail is at its highest level for every shot.

 Accepting 'near enough' is never 'good enough'.
 If you have trained to expect a 100% perfect score then you have to put 100% concentration and effort into every aspect of your shot creation processes, for every shot.